SoSly/RiverTale/docs/features/rivers/Rivers Feature Concept.md

 Width should vary along the river's length.
 Source streams are narrow.
 Rivers near the coast are wide enough to feel like real geographic features.

-Width could derive from distance to ocean (which propagates back during generation), from density values (lower density = wider), or from upstream cell count if that information is available.
+Width could derive from distance to ocean (which propagates back during generation), from density values (lower density = wider), or from upstream region count if that information is available.
 The technical specification must determine which approach is feasible.

 Width calculation should incorporate seeded randomness so that rivers have variety.
 Two rivers at similar positions in their networks shouldn't look identical.